myrmex-org/myrmex/manual/iam-plugin.md

  *   `LambdaBasicExecutionRole`: The `AWSLambdaBasicExecutionRole` is attached to it and it can be associated to Lambda functions.

-It is possible to can define custom policies and `trust-relationship` configuration.
+It is possible to define custom policies and `trust-relationship` configuration.
 Is is also possible to reference policies from the Lager project.

-Roles can be referenced by other plugins to facilitate the deployment of Lager applications: by defining roles in the Lager project, deploying some resources like Lambda function or API definitions can be done on various environments without needing to define specific configuration to reference roles ARN.
+Roles can be referenced by other plugins to facilitate the deployment of Lager applications: by defining roles in the Lager project, deploying some resources like Lambda functions or API definitions can be done on various environments without needing to define specific configuration to reference different roles ARN.

 ### deploy-policies